Individualized Dynamic Mediation Analysis Using Latent Factor Models: Application to ADNI methylation data

 \subsection{Identified dynamic latent factors}

-We apply the IDMA to the entire dataset to derive the estimated individualized dynamic latent factors $\{\{\hat{\boldsymbol{f}}_{it}\}_{t=1}^{3}\}_{i=1}^{217}$ for all participants.
+We apply IDMA to the entire dataset to derive the estimated individualized dynamic latent factors $\{\{\hat{\boldsymbol{f}}_{it}\}_{t=1}^{3}\}_{i=1}^{217}$ for all participants.
 Subsequently, we employ K-means clustering at each time point and identify three subgroups.
 Out of the 217 individuals, 66 exhibit varying subgroup membership across different years, while the remaining 151 maintain static membership across the three levels.
-Figure \ref{fig:dynamic_factor} illustrates the latent factors along with their corresponding subgroup membership and membership patterns from 2010 to 2012.
-A more detailed analysis of the identified group is provided in Section \ref{subsec:group} of the Supplementary Materials.
+Figure \ref{fig:dynamic_factor} plots the individualized dynamic latent factors $\hat{\boldsymbol{f}}_{it}$ across all subjects $i\in \{1,\ldots,217\}$ and time points $t=1,2,3,$ corresponding to year 2010, 2011, 2012.
+Point color corresponds to the group membership of the corresponding individual; points marked with “$+$” indicate individuals whose membership changes across 2010–2012, while points marked with “$\cdot$” represent individuals whose membership does not change.
+More details about the identified groups are provided in Section D.2.

-Unlike gHIMA, which directly conducts subgroup analysis on the mediation effects, our approach involves clustering individuals in the latent space obtained from the low-rank decomposition of the coefficient matrix.
-As mentioned in Section \ref{subsec:applpred}, gHIMA only identifies the 3-group structure in 2 out of 100 replications.
-Based on this, we may infer that the subgroup structure might not be evident at the coefficient level but becomes clearer in the recovered latent space.
+Unlike gHIMA, which performs subgroup analysis directly on mediation effects, our method clusters individuals in the latent space obtained from the low-rank decomposition of the coefficient matrix.
+As noted in Section \ref{subsec:applpred}, gHIMA only identifies the 3-group structure in 2 out of 100 replications, suggesting that the subgroup structure might not be evident at the coefficient level but clearer in the recovered latent space.